 Safety and environmental managers in petrochemical workplaces are most concerned with protecting employees from unsafe levels of chemicals in the air, wastewater exposure and intense noises caused by chemical reactions that could potentially damage the employees' hearing.
 Safety and environmental managers offer protection in these types of workplaces by conducting regular inspections and audits and continuously updating safety policies that are in accordance with OSHA standards.

 The manufacturing industry is one of great diversity.
 Producing everything from chemicals to household items, manufacturing facilities face safety risks daily.
 In fact, according to the Bureau of Labor Statistics, nearly 30 percent of all occupational illnesses and accidents occur among manufacturing workers.

 With this alarmingly high rate of health and safety incidents, manufacturers rely on the critical support of safety and environmental management professionals to ensure safe workplaces.
 In addition to regulating machinery best practices and controlling air emissions, safety and environmental managers at manufacturing facilities must also prepare emergency protocols for potential accidents.

-Become a Hero at the University of Findlay
+Enroll at the University of Findlay

 The University of Findlay offers an online Master of Science in Environmental, Safety and Health Management degree that was ranked as one of best environmental science programs by Affordable Colleges Online in 2016.
 Students can earn their degree conveniently on their own schedules and prepare for a wide variety of careers.
 In addition, students can pursue a graduate certificate in one or more specialized areas: